BLOGMAS 2022 ~ DAY 26 ~ WINTER WONDERLAND, LIGHTS & PARADES

 You can make these as simple or as sophisticated as YOU like.
 For us it is ALL about favorites and yummy satisfying and filling “bites” of food.
 Below is a list of some suggestions for building your own charcuterie board for your next party.

-Next year I’m going to do a “DESSERT” charcuterie board for a girlfriends party instead of a cookie exchange.
+Last year I said I was going to do a “DESSERT” charcuterie board for a girlfriends party instead of a cookie exchange, but sadly that isn’t this year, but I have high hope for next year.

 • Breads & Crackers – Crostini with toppings, Artisan Breads, Crackers, Fruitcake